College Policies (Section 2)

 The policies and procedures of the College, especially those related to the safety and security of persons and property, must be observed at all times.
 In addition, no person, either singly or in concert with others, shall:

-• Engage in any speech or action that is not allowed by law
+- Engage in any speech or action that is not allowed by law or is inconsistent with the College’s commitment to maintaining campuses free of harassment or discrimination

 Assembly Security

-Orange County Community College reserves the right to charge individuals wishing to use the Designated Public Forum for additional security at a rate determined by the Director of Safety and Security.
+Orange County Community College reserves the right to charge individuals wishing to use the peaceful and orderly assembly space for additional security at a rate determined by the Director of Safety and Security.
 The Director of Safety and Security will determine the need for and the number of additional Safety and Security personnel to perform security functions during any public assembly event.

 The Board of Trustees directs the President to develop such procedures as to fairly implement this policy.